-In 2020/21 the Council received government grants totalling £106.868m in relation to support for local businesses and care homes during the Covid-19 pandemic.
+In 2020/21 the Council received government grants totalling £109.368m in relation to support for local businesses and care homes during the Covid-19 pandemic.
 The Council acted as agent and passed these grants onto the appropriate organisations in line with government requirements.
+At 31st March 2021 a creditor of £29.652m is included on the balance sheet for amounts still to be paid to organisations in 2021/22.
+If there is any mounts left over after the creditors has been distributed these must be paid back to government.

-35. Pooled Budgets
+36. Pooled Budgets